Rothamsted/knetmaps.js/docs/QuickStart_Guide.md

   </div>
 ```

-Now simply copy the javascript, css, libs, sampleFiles, image (for KnetMaps menu), js and config (for **ItemInfo**) folders in your web page's root directory.
+4. Now simply copy the javascript, css, libs, sampleFiles, image (for KnetMaps menu), js and config (for **ItemInfo**) folders in your web page's root directory.

-By default the code in `javascript/knet-generator.js` looks to include datasets at runtime using jQuery and a callback function.
+5. Note: By default the code in `javascript/knet-generator.js` looks to include datasets at runtime using jQuery and a callback function.
 You can disable it for this static example demo by simply commenting out the `.getScript()` function call but include the methiods within it, as shown below:
 ```
    //jQuery.getScript(json_File, function() {
      //console.log(json_File +" file included...");